-- Press and hold the control forward to increase or rearward to decrease upper and lower lumbar support at the same time. - If equipped, press and hold the control up to increase upper lumbar support and decrease lower lumbar support.
+Press and hold the control forward to increase or rearward to decrease upper and lower lumbar support at the same time.
+Press and hold the control up to increase upper lumbar support and decrease lower lumbar support.

-If equipped, press and hold the control down to increase lower lumbar support and decrease upper lumbar support.
+Press and hold the control down to increase lower lumbar support and decrease upper lumbar support.